What is B2B Data Providers?

 Definition

-B2B data providers are companies that collect, verify, and sell business contact and company information — including emails, phone numbers, job titles, firmographics, and technographics — for sales and marketing use.
+A B2B data provider sells verified business contact and company information — emails, direct dials, job titles, firmographics, and technographics — to sales and marketing teams running outbound campaigns.

 Key Takeaways